jansppenrade2/Docker-Container-Updater/README.md

 ## Configuration

 The Docker Container Updater utilizes a configuration file, by default located in `/usr/local/etc/container_update/container_update.ini`.
 This file contains all the settings and parameters necessary for `container_update.sh` to run.
 You have the flexibility to tailor the configuration file to your specific needs when executing `container_update.sh` directly on your Docker host.
-Alternatively, when opting to utilize the [official Docker image](https://hub.docker.com/r/janjk/docker-container-updater), you can simply add the corresponding environment variables to your `docker run` command.
+Alternatively, when opting to utilize the [Docker image](https://hub.docker.com/r/janjk/docker-container-updater), you can simply add the corresponding environment variables to your `docker run` command.

 | Config File Parameter                                  | Docker Environment Variable                      | Description                                                                                                                                           | Default Value                                                 | Possible Values                                           |
 |--------------------------------------------------------|--------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|-----------------------------------------------------------|